Big smiles, shrinking wallets

 Go nuts at Ion, Orchard/ photo: Verghese

 Lucky Plaza (304 Orchard Road, tel: 6235-3294, www.luckyplaza.com.sg), once a prominent Orchard Road landmark, has lost much of its shine due to the mushrooming of swankier competition around it.
 It is notorious for touts persistently peddling copy-watches and is a favourite haunt of Singapore’s foreign domestic workers on Sundays.
-Stop off here for cheap Singapore shopping bargains.
+Stop off here for shopping bargains, especially for electronic goods such as cameras, DVD players and handsets.

 Michael Kors at Scotts/ photo: Verghese

 In the other parts of the expansive Ngee Ann City, you’ll find popular designer boutiques signposted by Alfred Dunhill, Chanel, Louis Vuitton, Hugo Boss, Guess and Club Monaco.
-But don’t forget to drop by Japanese Books Kinokuniya (03-09, 6737-5021, www.kinokuniya.com.sg), the largest bookstore in Southeast Asia, and Best Denki (05-01, tel: 6835-2855, http://bestdenki.com.sg/), where you can take your pick from a wide range of electrical appliances.
+But don’t forget to drop by Japanese store Books Kinokuniya (03-09, 6737-5021, www.kinokuniya.com.sg), the largest print retail offering in Southeast Asia, and Best Denki (05-01, tel: 6835-2855, bestdenki.com.sg), where you can take your pick from a wide range of electrical appliances.
+Do not forget to pick up some delightful macarons on your way out at the Laduree teahouse (01-24A and 02-09, tel 6884-7361), which opened its Parisian doors in Singapore in late 2013.

 Next to Ngee Ann City is the Mandarin Orchard Singapore (formerly Meritus Mandarin Hotel).
 The newlook shopping arcade, Mandarin Gallery (tel: 6831-6363, email: firstname.lastname@example.org or www.mandaringallery.com.sg) is home to more than 100 shops on four floors.
 The stylish window displays of Elephant & Coral, Nancy and The Denim Store will tempt window shoppers to steal more than a quick peek.